software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 >
 > Read the "Scrum Team" chapter of the Scrum Guide and answer the following questions in your own words:
 >
-> 1. What are different roles in a Scrum Team?
+> 1. What are the different roles in a Scrum Team?
 > 2. What are the responsibilities of each role?

 {: .important-title }